jianwen-xie/CoopNets/README.md

 If category is mnist, training data will be downloaded automatically

     $ python main.py --category mnist --net_type mnist --image_size 28

+The training data will be saved in folder `./MNIST-data`

 If you want to calculate parzen window-based log-likelihood, use --calculate_parzen=True.